 “Gina Haspel should be prosecuted not promoted,” Vincent Warren, executive director of the organization, said in a statement.

-Needless to say, Haspel's confirmation hearing to become C.I.A. director will have its fair share of critics, as there is bipartisan concern over her counterterrorism tactics.
+Needless to say, Haspel's confirmation hearing to become C.I.A. director had its fair share of critics, as there was bipartisan concern over her counterterrorism tactics.

 “Ms. Haspel needs to explain the nature and extent of her involvement in the C.I.A.’s interrogation program during the confirmation process,” Senator John McCain, who was a victim of torture as a P.O.W. in Vietnam, stated.
 “I know the Senate will do its job in examining Ms. Haspel’s record as well as her beliefs about torture and her approach to current law.”